darongyang/blog/_posts/2024-08-17-start-and-test.md

 ## Post Tutorial

-Refer to this website for blog tutorial references: [blog | You R. Name (alshedivat.github.io)](https://alshedivat.github.io/al-folio/blog/)
+Refer to this website for blog tutorial references: TODO

 ## Start & Test

 This post is just for a test and for fun!

 I am a *Honkai: Star Rail* lover.
 My favorite character is this game is firefly, as shown in the following picture.

 Furthermore, I am also a  *Gujian 3* lover, fond of Yun Wuyue, Bei Luo, Cen Ying, etc.